IVIURRAY/Autogram/README.md

 > Note: InstagramAPI did not work when building this for posting photos.
 So I had to build a workaround.

+## How to run
+Download the latest release from [here](https://github.com/IVIURRAY/Autogram/releases)

 ## How to use
 1. Add __Instagram ready images__ to the [`/posts`](posts) directory.
 These are common image file types (`.jpeg`, `.png`, etc...) and also 1:1 square images.
 So `1080px x 1080px` images.